williameclee/slepian_ulmo/README.md

 ### Visualisations

 - `eigenwmesh`: Returns a mesh of the eigenvalue-weighted power map of the given Slepian functions.
+- `equalearth` and `equalearthd`: Project a longitude-latitude vertex to the Equal Earth projection.
 - `loadbasemap`: Loads an axesm-based map of the given geographic domain.
 - `plotqdm`: Plots a quick-and-dirty map (i.e. on a normal axes object) of the given coordinates.

+Other supporting functions for visualisation include:
+`formatlonticks`, `fotmatlatticks`, `loadcbar`, `loadcmap`, and more.

 ### Other supporting functions